Shaun Higgins: Western Bulldogs (2006–2014)

 Although he is primarily a forward, Higgins has been used sometimes in the midfield.
 In 2009 Higgins was promoted into the Leadership group.
-And he received the famous number 7 that was worn by Scott West and Doug Hawkins before him.
-Higgins had a brilliant pre-season that was up there with Daniel Cross and Matthew Boyd in the time trials.
-He is touted as being a potential captain of the Club.
-He had a solid 2009 season but had hamstring troubles that put a damper on his performance.
-He has the ability of kicking both feet and has great speed.
+And he received a number 7 on his shirt that was worn by Scott West and Doug Hawkins before him.
+Higgins had a pre-season that was there with Daniel Cross and Matthew Boyd in the time trials.
+He was touted as being a potential captain of the Club.
+He had a successful 2009 season but then had hamstring troubles that negatively affected his performance.
+He has the ability of kicking both feet.
 His most notable goal was against Geelong.
-He is a very fit onballer that can run all day.
 He signed a contract extension midway through the season.

 North Melbourne (2015–2020)

 On 3 October 2014, Higgins signed with the North Melbourne Football Club as a restricted free agent after the Western Bulldogs decided not to match the Kangaroos' offer.
 Higgins had a stellar first season with North Melbourne, playing 24 games and kicking 39 goals.
 Higgins was also one of their most consistent players all year playing as a high half forward.
 The 2016 season however, was not one to remember for Higgins as he injured himself in round 7, thus ruling him out for three months.
 Higgins returned in round 23 and played in the losing elimination final.

 Higgins played every match for the 2017 season apart from the round five match against to go on and win his first best and fairest, the Syd Barker Medal.
 At the end of the 2019 season, Higgins signed a one-year contract extension, turning his back on interest from Geelong.

 In 2020 he was named in the St Joseph’s College team of champions, recognising the best VFL/AFL players to have attended the school.